adobe/helix-importer-ui/importer-guidelines.md

 main.append(table);
 ```

-This code would do the same and produce the same table (almost - it does not deal yet with the colspan) than the Metadata table above.
+This code would do the same and produce the same table (almost - it does not deal yet with the colspan) as the Metadata table above.

 You can "move" elements in the table by simply adding the elements to the cells array: